A. Carley Palmer

 PROFILE

 Carley Palmer is a partner in the Los Angeles office of Halpern May Ybarra Gelberg LLP.
-A seasoned trial and appellate lawyer, Ms. Palmer focuses her practice on internal and regulatory investigations, white-collar criminal defense, and complex commercial litigation.
-Her clients include individuals and corporations who are facing sensitive government inquiries, managing critical moments, and navigating high-stakes business disputes.
+She regularly tries cases and argues appeals in state and federal court.
+Ms. Palmer focuses her practice on complex commercial litigation, white-collar criminal defense, and internal and regulatory investigations.
+Her clients include individuals and corporations who are navigating high-stakes business disputes, facing sensitive government inquiries, and managing critical moments.
 Ms. Palmer previously practiced white-collar criminal defense and securities litigation at Dechert LLP in New York City, where she represented individual and corporate clients in civil and criminal litigation, government investigations, and regulatory-enforcement matters.
+She has provided legal commentary to Frontline, ProPublica, The Guardian, Bloomberg, and The Los Angeles Times.

 Ms. Palmer is a former federal prosecutor.
 She served as an Assistant U.S. Attorney in Los Angeles, where she investigated and prosecuted federal crimes for over eight years.
 As Deputy Chief of the General Crimes Section, Ms. Palmer trained and supervised dozens of federal prosecutors, overseeing hundreds of cases and scores of trials.
-While at the U.S. Department of Justice, Ms. Palmer also personally led more than ten trials or significant evidentiary hearings in the Central District of California, argued six cases before the Ninth Circuit Court of Appeals, and wrote countless district-court motions and appellate briefs.
-As a member of the Criminal Appeals Section, Ms. Palmer consulted on cases at all stages of litigation from throughout the Criminal and National Security Divisions.
+While at the U.S. Department of Justice, Ms. Palmer also personally led more than ten trials or significant evidentiary hearings on behalf of the United States, argued six cases before the Ninth Circuit Court of Appeals, and wrote countless district-court motions and appellate briefs.
+As a member of the Criminal Appeals Section, Ms. Palmer consulted on cases at all stages of litigation from throughout the Central District of California’s Criminal and National Security Divisions.
 As a member of the International Narcotics, Money Laundering, and Racketeering Section, Ms. Palmer led local, federal, and foreign law-enforcement efforts to investigate and impede transnational crimes.
-Finally, in her role as Opioids Coordinator, Ms. Palmer investigated healthcare professionals’ illegal diversion of prescription drugs.
+Finally, in her role as Opioids Coordinator, Ms. Palmer investigated healthcare providers’ illegal diversion of prescription drugs.

 Ms. Palmer graduated magna cum laude from Boston College and Order of Barristers from New York University School of Law.
 After law school, Ms. Palmer clerked for the Honorable Jay C. Gandhi (Retired) in the Central District of California.
 She also taught Legal Writing and Advocacy to first-year law students at USC Gould School of Law.

-Ms. Palmer is a proud member of the Women’s White Collar Defense Association (WWCDA) and the Women Lawyers Association of Los Angeles (WLALA), where she serves on the Board of Governors and co-chairs the Criminal Justice Committee.
-She also mentors women law students of color through The Appellate Project (TAP).
+Ms. Palmer is a proud member of the Women’s White Collar Defense Association (WWCDA), the Los Angeles Criminal Justice Inn of Court, and the Women Lawyers Association of Los Angeles (WLALA), where she has co-chaired the Appellate Law and Criminal Justice Committees.
+She also enjoys mentoring women law students of color through The Appellate Project (TAP).

 Education